-In 1999 he was elected ‘Fellow’ of the Royal Geographical Society and in 2001 his, and Kris Hardin’s exhibition, A Time and Place Before War, opened at the Geographical Society in London.
+In 1999 he was elected ‘Fellow’ of the Royal Geographical Society and in 2001 his, and Kris Hardin’s exhibition, A Time and Place Before War, opened at the Royal Geographical Society in London.

 Amnesty International chose Michael’s work from Sierra Leone for the cover of their international calendar (1990) and for the book, Thoughts on Human Dignity and Freedom, with a foreword by Arthur Miller (Universe Books, 1991).

 In 1991 the National Portrait Gallery, Washington D.C., acquired Michael’s portrait of Maya Lin for their collection.

 In 1988 Michael was the photographer on an anthropological expedition led by Dr. Kris Hardin of the University of Pennsylvania to the Kono area of Sierra Leone, West Africa.
 His photographs from this project appear in Hardin’s book, The Aesthetics of Action, published by Smithsonian Press.
 In 1987 his photographs of China were part of the inaugural exhibition of the International Gallery, Smithsonian Institution.

 In 1989 Katakis’ work was included in the book, 75 Years of Leica Photography.
 His work appeared with photographs by Henri Cartier-Bresson, Robert Capa, Sebastiao Salgado and Alfred Eisenstaedt among others.